near-ndc/gov/framework-v1/gov-framework.md

 However, until that member is either removed or retained, they may vote on any other issue.
 In the event of resignation prior to re-election, any grid-locked decision is taken as a rejection of the proposal.

-## **Election Procedures:**

-- _Election Eligibility Requirements:_ OG SBT.
-- _Eligibility and Announcement:_ During the nomination period.
-- _Election Timeframe:_ 2 weeks.
-- _Onboarding Process:_ 1 week post-election
-- _Conflicts of Interest:_ Community members looking to assume positions should disclose all their relevant affiliations, as well as any other potential conflicts of interest.

 # **The Voting Body**

 ## **Composition and Eligibility**: